 In our classes we foster inspiring discussion and individualized learning, and we welcome conversation beyond the classroom.
 We pride ourselves on being approachable and present to our students.
 To study English at St. Jerome's University is to exercise scholarly rigour and creativity; to develop practical skills in writing and critical thinking while cultivating intellectual adventurousness; to encounter beauty; and to glimpse truth.

-Congratulations to 2022 graduate Nicola Elizabeth Tidbury for achieving the highest academic achievement in the Department of English.
+Congratulations to 2023 graduates Erin Froud and Nicola Rose for achieving the highest academic achievement in the Department of English.

 - Hosts the Reading Series, which has been bringing great Canadian writers to our community since 1984.